-Where necessary hot & cold water services and drains shall be provided to the dish washer, washing machine, tumble dryer (including condensing type) in the Servery and Staff Room.
+Where required hot & cold water services and drains shall be provided to all dish washers, washing machines, tumble dryers (including condensing type) locations as detailed on the DoES post-primary school room layout drawings available on the DoES website www.edducation.ie .

 Local isolating valves shall be provided on the water supplies to all wash hand basins, sink units and toilets to facilitate future maintenance and replacement of fittings etc.